marcusau/IPO_sponsor_NER_model/README.md

 The repository is a reproduction and fork of https://github.com/Gxzzz/BiLSTM-CRF , while the data input and data type are different from original purpose.

-This is a Pytorch implementation of BiLSTM-CRF for Named Entity Recognition, which is described in Bidirectional LSTM-CRF Models for Sequence Tagging.
+This is a Pytorch implementation of BiLSTM-CRF for Named Entity Recognition (NER), which is described in Bidirectional LSTM-CRF Models for Sequence Tagging.

 The corpus is created by the extraction of "parties involved" and "underwriting" in English version of IPO prospectus of HKEX.
 The Chinese version of IPO prospectus is not included in this handle ,thus, no Chinese NLP tool is used in this repository